nhn/tui.grid/packages/toast-ui.react-grid/README.md

 ```

 ### Addons
-TOAST UI Grid uses the **AddOn** to extend functionality, which can be setup with the `addOn` prop.
-The `addOn` prop recieves an object which conatins the name of the addon as a key, and the option object as a value.
+TOAST UI Grid uses the **Addon** to extend functionality, which can be setup with the `addon` prop.
+The `addon` prop recieves an object which conatins the name of the addon as a key, and the option object as a value.
 For example, if you want to use the [Net addon](https://github.com/nhnent/tui.grid/blob/production/docs/binding-to-remote-data.md#net-add-on) you can set it up like the example below.

 ```js
 const columns = [/* ... */];